wfordwfu/dotfiles/README.md

 - Homebrew - while a popular application manager for Mac, brew is quite capable on Linux as well.
 The install script can be found at https://brew.sh/.
 - ZSH - if you are running a recent Mac, you should be running zsh already.
 If Debian, you can install via APT (`sudo apt install zsh`).
 You should also change your default shell (`chsh $(which zsh)` or `sudo chsh $(which zsh) $USER`).
 It's also possible to install zsh using brew.
 - Git - Probably best to install via brew
+- Node - Probably best to install via fnm (installed with brew bundle) using `fnm install -lts`

 ### Why Homebrew?
 This isn't a Mac